gludie/CoopControl/README.md

 ### Adaptions to Ryans version:
 ----------
-Enhance logging
+- Enhance logging
-Fixed initial state
+- Fixed initial state
-Eliminate second chance and temperature and push stuff Other email (smtp)
+- Eliminate second chance and temperature and push stuff
-Change status message for webclient
+- Change status message for webclient
+- Other email (smtp)
+- added webclient (based on bootstrap 3.3.6)
+- added /etc/init.d/coopserverctl

 ## Todo:
 -----
-proper config handling
+* proper config handling
-using any push client api for apps (mobile support) propably use checkTime for blinking state instead of extra thread for manual mode (save ressources)
+* using any push client api for apps (mobile support)
+* propably use checkTime for blinking state instead of extra thread for manual mode (save ressources)

 # Coop server